cmeeren/Facil/README.md

 If Facil’s current approach does not work for you, please open an issue and describe your use-case.

-### Can you support user-defined functions?
+### Can Facil support user-defined functions?

 If you need this, I’m willing to hear you out, but this isn’t high on my priority list right now.
 A simple workaround is to simply call the function from a script or stored procedure, and then use Facil with that script/procedure instead.

 ### Can Facil generate SQL, too?

 No, this is not currently supported and not planned.
-While it may sound useful to generate boilerplate scripts for “select from table by primary key” or “update/insert/merge table”, there are in my experience enough considerations and slight variants of these patterns to take into account that I’m not convinced it would be terribly useful.
-Facil is focused on allowing you to call your existing TSQL in the simplest fashion possible; it won’t generate TSQL For you.
+While it may sound useful to generate boilerplate scripts for “select from table by primary key” or “update/insert/merge table”, there are in my experience enough considerations and slight variants of these patterns to take into account that I’m not convinced it would be all that useful.
+Facil is focused on allowing you to call your existing TSQL in the simplest fashion possible; it won’t generate TSQL for you.

 Release notes
 -------------